heyfey/POE_Utility/README-EN.md

 [中文版說明](https://github.com/heyfey/POE_Utility/blob/master/README.md)

-**POE-Utility** is an [AutoHotkey](https://www.autohotkey.com/) Script, which provides shortcuts for PoE such as: quick-flasks, quick-loot, auto-flasks, auto-detonate, and switch channel, etc. These shorcuts can significantly improve one's gaming experience
+**POE-Utility** is an [AutoHotkey](https://www.autohotkey.com/) script, which provides shortcuts for PoE such as: quick-flasks, quick-loot, auto-flasks, auto-detonate, and switch channel, etc. These shorcuts can significantly improve one's gaming experience

 Though I simply implement some features I need, any suggestion is welcome.
 Feel free to open issues or contact tsungtsohsieh@gmail.com